MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Device Guard Readiness Tool**

 The Device Guard Readiness Tool is used to evaluate HVCI driver compatibility.
-See this walkthrough later in this topic: [Using the Device Guard Readiness Tool to Evaluate Driver HVCI compatibility](#using-the-device-guard-readiness-tool)
+See this walkthrough later in this topic: [Use the Device Guard Readiness Tool to Evaluate Driver HVCI compatibility](#use-the-device-guard-readiness-tool)

-**Hardware Compatibility Program Tests**
+**Hardware compatibility program tests**

 The hardware compatibility program tests can be used on the command line to exercise driver code and probe for weakness.
 The Device Fundamentals tests can be used on the command line to exercise driver code and probe for weakness.
 For general information about the device fundamentals tests and the hardware compatibility program, see [Hardware Compatibility Specifications for Windows 10, version 1607](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/index).